Building a Better Transaction

 Something is Broken

 First, translating the current state of the deal terms into all of the deliverables takes an enormous amount of time.
 If the indemnification cap changes in a 200-page merger agreement, an associate has to find the right provision, update it correctly, and make sure the change is reflected throughout the other transaction documents.
-Repeat that across dozens of terms, each of which might change multiple times, and the burden compounds quickly.
+Repeat that process across dozens of terms, each of which might change multiple times, and the burden compounds quickly.

 Second, the terms themselves are scattered across surfaces.
 The latest version of a term might be fully reflected in one draft, only partially reflected in another, mentioned in an email, or discussed on a call.
-That makes the translation problem much worse, because updating the deliverables requires first figuring out where the term actually stands.
+This makes the translation problem much worse, because updating the deliverables requires first figuring out where the term actually stands.

 Agents Need Help